From research idea to panel

 Record the final query string.
 Small changes to terms, plurals, exclusions, or Boolean logic can change every downstream metric.

-Use the Risk Tool to search English earnings-call transcripts over the relevant date range.
+Use the Risk Tool to search earnings-call transcripts over the relevant date range.

-Review whether the topic appears often enough and varies across the firms, countries, sectors, and periods that matter for the project.
-Corpus coverage varies, so do this before interpreting trends or group differences.
+Review whether the topic appears often enough and varies across the firms, countries, sectors, and periods that matter for the project — the coverage-check procedure shows how.
+Do this before interpreting trends or group differences.

 Inspect matched sentences